Yandex Cloud

 SELECT * FROM <DB_name>.<table_name>;

-For more details on using the remote function, see this ClickHouse® article.
+For more details on using the remote function, see this ClickHouse® guide.

 Warning

-You can use backup and restore commands with an Object Storage bucket to migrate individual tables or an entire database from a third-party ClickHouse® cluster.
+You can use the backup/restore commands and an Object Storage bucket to migrate both individual tables and an entire database from a third-party ClickHouse® cluster.
 To do this:

 1. Create a Managed Service for ClickHouse® target cluster.